mna/tulip/doc/rationales/error-handling.md

 ## Configuration Errors

-When a `web.App` is created with its configuration, if any configuration error occurs, it should fail *immediately* and *noisily*.
+When a `tulip.App` is created with its configuration, if any configuration error occurs, it should fail *immediately* and *noisily*.
 This is due to invalid configuration - such as a missing package dependency.
 This is similar in spirit to "Programming Errors", but is mentioned explicitly due to it's slightly different context.

 ## Normal Errors